Pewbeam Documentation

 OSC (Open Sound Control)

 Pewbeam listens for OSC messages on UDP port 8000.
+Supported commands:

 OSC AddressParametersAction